On Test

 Rivals to Consider

 There is no lack of fast, spacious 50ft flybridge yachts, with all the big players involved, which is why any new boat coming to market needs to go hard or go home.
-You can demand and win 30knots, three cabins, bright glass-clad salons and spacious decks from any number of builders and with a good deal of variation on price.
+You can demand and win 30 knots, three cabins, bright glass-clad salons and spacious decks from any number of builders and with a good deal of variation on price.
 What you won't always enjoy is the style and beauty on offer here, but we shall leave that subjective point to the beholder.

 The award-winning Sunseeker Manhattan 55 is an obvious rival, big on space and luxury it is arguably the class leader.
-Azimut’s old adversity, Ferretti, has the clean and serene 550, a larger yacht with crisp Italian style and inside and a very similar layout to the 53.
+Azimut’s old adversity, Ferretti, has the clean and serene Ferretti 550, a larger yacht with crisp Italian style and inside and a very similar layout to the 53.

 The Princess F55 is another close rival, and notably longer yacht, with the same layout on and below decks and a similarly light and welcoming style.
 The British boat has a big flybridge with masses of seating.